AnthonyP57/HuggingFace_RL_course/README.md

 E.g.
 - we initialize our function to return 0 at each state
 - Our lr is e.g. 0.1 and our discount rate is 1
-- the agent explores the environment by goint left
+- the agent explores the environment by going left
 - it gets a reward R<sub>t+1</sub>
 - we now update V(S<sub>0</sub>) as:
   - V(S<sub>0</sub>) = V(S<sub>0</sub>) + lr*[R<sub>1</sub> + У*V(S<sub>1</sub>) - V(S<sub>0</sub>)]